cristianodp/reactnd-project-myreads/README.md

 # My Reads App

 This project was made as part of the Nanodegree Program at Udacity.
-The solution allowed to control the reading status of books.
+The solution allows creating, comment and vote at posts.

 ![](https://raw.githubusercontent.com/cristianodiniz/reactnd-project-readable/master/imgs/semple_1.gif)